shockstars/shockstars/README.md

 no dni, besides literal infants (under 13) and unoriginal people (skin copiers)

-not tcc , get off my ass please !! i just like a **fictional** movie...
+not tcc , get off my ass :sob:

-rachel lurie is one of my favorite zd characters btw she's pretty :3
+i like: guts and blackpowder. i'm gatekeeping the rest.